-Time for some easy Halloween Origami… Well.
+Time for some easy Halloween Origami.
+Well.
 With all our fabulously Easy Origami for Kids.. it was only a matter of (Halloween) time, that we would have a go at the “classic” easy origami bat.
 It really IS easy… or at least the basic origami bat is.. you can then choose to snip snap and decorate it to your heart’s content.
+So today, let’s learn how to make an Origami Halloween Bat.

 Once you start decorating, your little bats really will start taking on a personality of their own.
 Super cute and TONS of fun!
-And if you love bats, especially CUTE BAT CRAFTS we have plenty more!
-We also think this makes a great Fall Corner Bookmark Design, check out the other designs too!
+These little bats can be used to decorate for a Halloween party:

 You may also like this super easy Jack Skellington Wreath – love the technique to make this – adapte the colour scheme to suit your Halloween Decor.. and the best bit?
 It is all made from PAPER!!!
 Yep.. a fabulous Paper Halloween Wreath!